isternberg/JavaDesignPatterns/README.md

 then returns the constructed object. [<a href="https://github.com/isternberg/JavaDesignPatterns/tree/master/src/builder" > source code</a>]

 The <a href="https://en.wikipedia.org/wiki/Decorator_pattern">decorator pattern</a>
-adds functionality to an existing class by wrapping it.
+adds functionality to an existing object by wrapping it.
 This way the original class doesn't have to change.
 Using the decorator pattern allows for modifiying the behaviour a single object, without having to create a special subclass just for it. [<a href="https://github.com/isternberg/JavaDesignPatterns/tree/master/src/decorator" >source code</a>]